Skip to content

 Tanvi exhibits an ability to quickly establish a comfortable rapport with patients from a variety of backgrounds and finds creative ways to help them achieve success.

-Valerie believes that therapy should be functional, evidence-based, and patient-led with a collaborate approach so that patients feel empowered to carryover their skills outside of therapy.
+Valerie believes that therapy should be functional, evidence-based, and patient-led with a collaborative approach so that clients feel empowered to carryover their skills outside of therapy.
 She strives to create individualized treatment plans that are multi-sensory, meaningful to the patient, and involve family/caregivers.

 Insurances We Accept